readthedocs/readthedocs.org/docs/commercial/single-sign-on.rst

    This feature only exists on `Read the Docs for Business <https://readthedocs.com/>`__.

-Single Sign-On is supported on |com_brand| for Pro and Enterprise plans.
+Single sign-on is supported on |com_brand| for Pro and Enterprise plans.
-:abbr:`SSO (Single Sign-On)` will allow you to grant permissions to your organization's projects in an easy way.
+:abbr:`SSO (single sign-on)` will allow you to grant permissions to your organization's projects in an easy way.

-Currently, we support two different types of Single Sign-On:
+Currently, we support two different types of single sign-on:

-* Authentication *and* authorization are managed by the Identity Provider (e.g. GitHub, Bitbucket or GitLab)
+* Authentication *and* authorization are managed by the identity provider (e.g. GitHub, Bitbucket or GitLab)
-* Authentication (*only*) is managed by the Identity Provider (e.g. an active Google Workspace account with a verified email address)
+* Authentication (*only*) is managed by the identity provider (e.g. an active Google Workspace account with a verified email address)

 .. contents::
    :local: